rats-endorsements-distribution/draft-howard-rats-coserv/draft-howard-rats-coserv.md

 ## Result Sets

-The result set contains the artifacts that were collected by the producer in response to the query.
+The result set contains the artifacts that the producer collected in response to the query.
 The top-level structure of the result set consists of the following three items:

 - A collection of one or more result entries.